ElFehri/Laravel-products/README.md

 # Laravel-products
-small project to show, add, edit or delete a productssssssssssssssssssssssssssssssssssssssssssssssssss
+small project to show, add, edit or delete a product